Shakil-Shahadat/verbs/Readme.md

 # What is this?

-Test your irregular verbs knowledge.
+Learn and test your irregular verbs knowledge.